gradualgames/ggsound/README.md

 - Looping with the Bxx (must be present in all channels, using unique patterns) command
 - Note cuts
-- Tempo and pitch adjustment for NTSC and PAL
+- Tempo and pitch adjustment for NTSC, PAL and Dendy
 - Multi-song export
 - Sound effects on two channels
 - Pause/unpause